onqtam/headjack/docs/quotes_and_notes/UNSORTED.md

 We can crowdsource the best legend of "how to participate and what you need to know in order to be good - statistical/bayesian thinking, etc." by checking what the highest-ranking members have suggested - like the "subreddit rules" that moderators define.

-the great reset is the rebuilding of society around identity, reputation, competency and accountability

 there isn't a meaningful human endeavor that wouldn't benefit from more accountability